codebatine/Degen-Contract/README.md

 ![Degen Contract screenshot](./src/assets/degen-contract-screenshot.webp)

-# OPTIONAL: If you want to deploy on you own Hardhat node
+# OPTIONAL: If you want to deploy on you own Hardhat blockchain node

 ### 1. Open the terminal and type in this in the terminal: